linyuunc/group-tasks/README.md

 **Description:**
 Controversy exists when one person's ideas, information, conclusions, theories, or opinions are incompatible with those of another person, and the two seek to reach an agreement.
 The author introduces the concept by talking about a scene in social science class when two students get into an argument about why citizens want to be representatives in Congress.
 The four steps are described below and graph is included for better understanding.

-1)	It begins, as does all learning, with a student categorizing and organizing his present information and experiences so that a conclusion is derived.
-2)	When the student realizes that other students or the teacher have a different conclusion and that they challenge and contest his conclusion, a state of internal conceptual conflict, uncertainty, or disequilibrium is aroused.
-3)	The uncertainty motivates an active search—called epistemic curiosity by Berlyne (1971)—for more information, new experiences, and a more adequate cognitive perspective and reasoning process in hopes of resolving the uncertainty.
-4)	Out of the argumentation and debate a joint agreement is reached as to the correct conclusion.

 ![Image of Constroversy](https://github.com/linyuunc/hello-world/blob/master/Picture1.png)

 **Citation:**